-It is the intent of PTS to hire a pool of educational technologists to facilitate the use of technology throughout the seminary.
+It is the intent of Phillips to hire a pool of educational technologists to facilitate the use of technology throughout the seminary.
 These positions will be part-time positions with hours ranging from 10 to 24 hours per week depending on availability and need.
-Training will be provided on PTS specific technology.
+Training will be provided on Seminary specific technology.

 The successful candidates are:

 - comfortable using technology

 - competent with AdobeConnect or other similar products